 Support for the Latest 4K Video Format

 A big upgrade is the Ultra’s support for the new H.265 video standard, also known as HEVC.
 This allows 4K streaming at a fraction of the data rate it would normally require.
-It’s pretty cutting-edge tech as far as video streaming goes.
-So far Netflix is the most prominent company to start using it.
+It’s a pretty cutting-edge device as far as video streaming goes.
+So far Netflix, Stan and Binge are the most prominent companies to start using it.
 What this means is that with the Ultra you’ll be able to stream 4K content reliably on much slower broadband connections.
 As it takes the data rate requirement down to around 15 Mbit/sec, you’ll very likely get great 4K streaming even on a 25/5 NBN connection.
 Very few devices support HEVC, but the Ultra is ready for it.

 When not playing anything, Chromecast’s default display is a slideshow of photos and artworks, overlaid with the current time and temperature – virtual wallpaper you can personalise.
 You can have it bring up Facebook content, photos from your Google Photos library, news headlines and more – all configurable from the Google Home app – and the Chromecast remembers your preferences.

 Oh, and one other thing – the Chromecast “puck” as well as its HDMI plug are magnetic.
 You can plug it into your TV and let it attach itself to the back, rather than dangling on its HDMI ribbon.
 And when you want to take the device over to a friend’s place for some streaming, the HDMI plug happily glues itself to the body of the Chromecast so it doesn’t get damaged.
 It’s a simple design tweak, but a very useful one.